Ihyatt/parking_garage/README.md

 Using unittest, I imported the parking_garage module and tested for the success and failures of my code looking specifically at the only public method, park_vehicle().
 Within setUp(), you will notice self.test = parking_garage.Garage(2, 1, 1, 5).
 This is simply an instance of the Garage class that we are going to test on.

 To Run:
-cd to the challange directory and type and enter 'python general_tests.py'
+cd to the challange directory, type and enter 'python general_tests.py'

 Output to terminal: